weaveworks-experiments/flux-classic/README.md

 ## Service controller for containers

-Ambergreen lets you define _services_ which are accessed on the same IP address and port everywhere, and load-balanced over a set of Docker containers.
+Weave Flux lets you define _services_ which are accessed on the same IP address and port everywhere, and load-balanced over a set of Docker containers.
 The containers are automatically enrolled in services according to selection rules you supply.